-Emily found love in the birth community after having her son, Ellington.
-She learned first hand that pregnancy and birth does not always go as planned but with the right education, support and encouragement you can still have the beautiful birthing experience you would like.
+Emily found love in the birth community after having her first son, Ellington.
+She learned first hand that pregnancy and birth does not always fo as planned.
+But, with the right education, support, and encouragement you can still have the beautiful birthing experience you would like.

 For Emily, pregnancy and birth are life changing experiences regardless of the type of birth you wish to have.
 The journey of self-discovery and determination it takes to grow a baby, prepare for a baby and then birth that baby is incomparable to any other life experience.
 She believes that education and support are the keys to having a satisfying and empowering labor and delivery experience and is eager to help you along your own journey.

-Emily lives in the community of Bellevue with her husband Sam, two boys (Ellington, 3 and Bowie, 1) her dog Didion and cats, Harper and Truman.
+Emily lives in the community of Bellevue with her husband Sam, three kids (Ellington, Bowie, and Joni), her dog Didion, and cats, Harper and Truman.
 In addition to being a doula and childbirth educator, Emily is a dog trainer and owner of a local fitness studio, Joy in Movement.

 Anna fell headfirst into birth work in the winter of 2017, after selling a spinning wheel (and a spinning lesson!) to a local birth doula.
-She was fascinated by the idea of supporting people through such a vulnerable time and was determined to see if she would be any good at this sort of job.
-She received birth doula training within a month of selling that spinning wheel through DONA International and the incomparable Kathy McGrath, MSW, LSW, FACCE, CD (DONA), and attended her very first birth shortly thereafter.
+She was fascinated by the idea of supporting people through such a vulnerable time and had an inkling that she would be good at this sort of job.

-Anna has supported dozens of clients with all sorts of different birth plans – medicated hospital deliveries, unmedicated midwife births, home births, cesarean births, long births, short births, and everything in between.
-After several years, two things have become very clear.
+Two things have become very clear during Anna’s doula career.
 First, there is nothing more magical than being a part of a baby’s first moments in the world.
 And second, a person in labor will always need a smart, creative, dedicated care team to ensure that their needs are met and their voice is heard.
 Every single birth has surprised her, moved her, and reinforced the passion that she has for birth work and families.

 Aimee lives in Clinton with her husband, three children, 2 suessian mutts and 1 very sassy kitty.
 When she isn’t busy talking about mucus plugs and colostrum you can find her painting and drawing, weeding in her herb garden, hugging trees and eating the yard.